genestack/user-docs/docs-rework/overview/data-model/data-upload-and-indexing-pipeline.md

 Getting a data file into ODM and making it usable is a two-phase process, and the two phases are independent.
 This page explains what happens in the background when you upload a data file, and why the distinction between the phases matters when something goes wrong.

 ## The one idea to take away first

 Getting a data file into ODM is **two independent phases**, not one:

-1. **Import**: the file is loaded into ODM and becomes **visible in the GUI**.
+1. **Import**: the file is loaded into ODM and becomes **visible in the UI**.
    This is driven by a **job**.
 2. **Indexing**: the file's contents are processed so they become **searchable and queryable through the APIs**.
 This is driven by a **task**.

+A job and a task are different objects in ODM, not two names for the same work.
+A job imports one file: it downloads the file, transforms it, and loads it into ODM, and you track it through the Jobs REST API by its numeric `jobExecId`.
+A task indexes one file once that import has finished, writing the file's metadata and contents into the stores that back search and query, and it appears as a row in the Task Manager in the UI.
+Each file you upload produces one job and then one task, and either one can fail without the other.
+The table below sets the two side by side.

 The consequence is the single most common point of confusion:

-!!! warning "Visible in the GUI is not the same as available via the APIs"
+!!! warning "Visible in the UI is not the same as available via the APIs"
-    A file can be fully imported (you can see it in the GUI) while it is still indexing, or while its indexing has *failed*.
+    A file can be fully imported (you can see it in the UI) while it is still indexing, or while its indexing has *failed*.
 Being visible does **not** mean it is searchable or queryable through the search and data APIs.